 Same Differential Pair - constraint is applied between any two primitive objects belonging to different nets of the same differential pair (e.g. a track in TX_P and a track in TX_N).

 For a defined Same-Net Clearance rule, the general approach is that if two objects are touching (i.e. connected), then they are not deemed to be in violation of the rule.
 The exception to this is when checking the clearance between via and SMD pad objects in the same net.
 When a via and SMD pad have soldermask clearance, and the two are too close together, the soldermask bridge between the two objects can disappear and solder paste will flow down into the via during the soldering process, creating a bad solder joint on the SMD pad.
 If they are closer than the standard via-smd pad clearance, even if they are connected with a trace or overlapping, then they are deemed to be in violation.
-However, if the SMD pad allows a via-in-pad, the violation is ignored.
+However, if the SMD pad allows a via-in-pad, then we the violation is ignored.

 Minimum Clearance – the value for the minimum clearance required.
 A value entered here will be replicated across all cells in the Minimum Clearance Matrix.
 Conversely, when a different clearance value is entered for one or more object pairings in the matrix, the Minimum Clearance constraint will change to N/A, to reflect that a single clearance value is not being applied across the board.